Learning Scene-Level Signed Directional Distance Function with Ellipsoidal Priors and Neural Residuals: Residual Network

 The residual network needs to estimate the SDDF correction term $\delta_f(\bfp,\bfv)$ based on the local shape of the surface that the ray $(\bfp,\bfv)$ interacts with.
 We convert $\bfp$ and $\bfv$ to the local coordinate frame of the first intersected ellipsoid and train a latent feature network whose output $\bfz$ is decoded into a SDDF correction by a residual decoder network $\delta_f = R(\bfz)$.

-Given a ray $(\bfp,\bfv)$, the prior network in \eqref{eq:prior_net} provides $(i, s, f)$ and the index $j_f$ of the selected ellipsoid.
+Given a ray $(\bfp,\bfv)$, the prior network in~\eqref{eq:prior_net} provides $(i, s, f)$ and the index $j_f$ of the selected ellipsoid.
 Using the pose of the $j_f$-th ellipsoid $\bfR_{j_f}\in SO(3)$, $\bfc_{j_f} \in \bbR^3$, we obtain the intersection point $\bfq$ in the ellipsoid frame:

-We train a latent feature network $\bfz = L(\bfq,\bfv',j_f)$ with the intersection point $\bfq$, local viewing direction $\bfv'$, and ellipsoid index $j_f$ as input and a latent feature $\bfz$ as output.
+We train a latent feature network $\bfz = L(\bfq,\bfv',j_f)$ with the intersection point $\bfq$, the local viewing direction $\bfv'$, and the ellipsoid index $j_f$ as inputs and a latent feature $\bfz$ as output.

-We observe that the ellipsoid SDDF in \eqref{eq:intersection_sol} can be expanded as a multivariate polynomial, where each variable's maximum degree is $2$.
+We observe that the ellipsoid SDDF in~\eqref{eq:intersection_sol} can be interpreted as a nonlinear function of multiple multivariate polynomials involving $\bfq$ and $\bfv'$, where each variable's maximum degree is $2$.
+While we use the ellipsoid prior network to exactly compute the SDDF value for ellipsoids, we hypothesize that the residual SDDF correction for complex shapes can also be approximated as a function of similar polynomial terms of $\bfq$ and $\bfv'$, which learns certain implicit features of second-order surfaces suitable for residual correction.
 Inspired by this observation, we design the network $L$ to transform a polynomial embedding vector into a latent feature vector: